vibdev/canvas-kit/API_PATTERN_GUIDELINES.md

 # API & Pattern Guidelines

 Note: This repo hasn't seen a full audit, so you may find examples that contradict these guidelines.
+Some of the below rules are inspired by painpoints we've encountered in this project.

 ## Canvas: